European shares gain on ECB stimulus bets; Greece leads

 LONDON, Dec 3 European stocks rose on Wednesday, led by shares in Greece, Italy and Spain, as investors bet the European Central Bank would signal further economic stimulus at a policy meeting on Thursday.

-Italian yields fell below 2 percent for the first time, with Spanish equivalents hitting a record low of 1.81 percent.
+Italian yields fell below 2 percent for the first time, with Spanish equivalents down by a similar amount at a record low of 1.81 percent.
 The euro tumbled to a 27-month low against the dollar.

-Money market traders polled by Reuters said the ECB will probably not announce new stimulus measures on Thursday.

-But according to equities traders, investors anticipate ECB President Mario Draghi will open the door wider to the purchase of sovereign bonds at his press conference.

 "The market is hopeful ahead of the ECB meeting tomorrow," Sara Carbonell of CMC Markets Spain said.